yooooka/yooooka.github.io/_posts/2006-01-01-shinjuku-face.md

 ---
+category: web
+images:
+- /images/samples/shinjukuface01.jpg
 layout: sample
-category: web
-permalink: /samples/shinjuku-face.html
-title: Shinjuku Face
 tags:
 - Design
 - Coding
 - Flash
-images:
-- /images/samples/shinjukuface01.jpg
 thumb: /images/thumb/shinjukuface_t.jpg
+title: Shinjuku Face
 ---
 Created the site for the company, which provide their space for special events such as music concert and wrestling.